Minimum Wage in Dominican Republic: Rates, Trends & Compliance

 Average vs Reasonable vs Typical Minimum Wages

-Average Minimum Wage: The average minimum wage across the Dominican Republic ranges between DOP 15,860 to DOP 27,988 per month.
-This is the baseline for workers in the formal economy.
+Average Minimum Wage: As of January 2026, the minimum wage in the Dominican Republic generally ranges from DOP 15,860.32 to DOP 27,988.80 per month, depending on company size.
+This represents the baseline statutory pay for workers in the formal private sector.

 How Does Minimum Wage Apply to Different Workers in the Dominican Republic?